PdCure.org

 • Must be able to administer by IV, injection or orally.

-• Must be non-toxic, not carcinogenic, not harmful.
+• Must be non-toxic, not carcinogenic, not harmful in both conditions (1) when bound to mercury and (2) when unbound.

 • Must be able to form a chelate (the resulting compound of the chelator bonded with mercury) which the body can excrete via the kidneys or via the liver